philou/philou.github.com/_posts/2021-10-30-5-whole-team-workshops-to-increase-developers-role-in-sprint-planning.markdown

 A new target is a perfect occasion to run a [Big-Picture Event Storming]({{site.url}}/how-to-prepare-a-ddd-big-picture-event-storming-workshop/).
 Propose one next time the team starts a new product, a new important feature, or some rearchitecting.
 There are at least three collaboration benefits:

 1. Participants will collaborate closely during the workshop.
 As a consequence, all stakeholders will know and trust each other more.
 Trust is the foundation for more collaboration on planning.
 2. Often, developers accumulate a huge domain-knowledge debt.
 Big-Picture Event Storming is an accelerated way to pay it back.
-With more domain knowledge, developers' role in the spring planning will increase.
+With more domain knowledge, developers' role in the sprint planning will increase.
 3.  **Participants will map out all domain events on the design board.
 This makes negotiating the scope of the next milestone straightforward.
 It's a perfect occasion for developers to have a massive influence on planning.** Here is a post explaining how to use Big Picture Event Storming to agree on a target scope in more detail.

 _I've [written a lot about Event Storming]({{site.url}}/categories/#event-storming) in the past.
 [Misadventures with Big Design Up-Front]({{site.url}}/misadventures-with-big-design-up-front/) is a good starting point.
 (Note: My colleague [Matthieu Tournemire](https://www.linkedin.com/in/matthieu-tournemire) and I are preparing more content about Event Storming.
 [Stay tuned](http://eepurl.com/dxKE95) 😉)_